postmanlabs/labs-docs/src/pages/docs/postman/collaboration/adding-private-network.md

 You can add to the private API network from your team's private API space on the [Dashboard](https://go.postman.co).
 The [Dashboard](https://go.postman.co) is also where your team members can discover and consume your private APIs.

+> Your API must be in the API builder in order to be added to the network.
+You cannot add a collection to the private API network.

 ## Contents

 * [Adding your APIs](#adding-your-apis)